 - when the initial skin temperature was low, the skin temperature at the time of blistering was also lower

 Why do people say blisters are caused by heat, moisture and friction?

 As the feet get warmer with exercise, the skin sweats.
 This perspiration is moisture.
 Moisture increases friction levels (Nacht et al, 1981; Naylor, 1955).
 And higher friction levels lead to increased incidence of blisters.
 For more information, read What Causes Blisters.

 What causes blisters?

-Blisters occur when shear (rubbing under the skin) causes a tear under the surface of the skin.
+Blisters occur when shear (stretching of the skin) causes a tear under the skin's surface.
 Sulzberger and Akers determined this in 1972.
 And Comaish confirmed it the following year as he ruled out other potential causes (wear, heat, enzymes, pressure, stretching or ischaemia).
 He called it epidermal fatigue.